naivary/govm/README.md

 ## Interpretation
-If you see anytime an error message with `nil` then this means that some option was not set which is required if you are using one other option for example: if you would like to have an additional disk with the option `DISK_SIZE_SECOND` but your are not setting the `FILE_SYSTEM` for it, then you will see that type of error message.
+If you see anytime an error message with `nil` then this means that some option was not set which is required if you are using one other option.
+For example: if you would like to have an additional disk with the option `DISK_SIZE_SECOND` but your are not setting the `FILE_SYSTEM` for it, then you will see that type of error message.

 ## Init
 Running the init script will install all requirements and setup the environment for `govm` to work properly.
 After a reboot of your local machine you can use govm.
 In some cases it may occur an error that vagrant is not able to start the virtual-machine.
-There are two solutions for this error:
+There are three possible solutions for this error:
 1. Use govm after a reboot of the local machine once the init script is finished.
 2. Deactive and activate the `VirtualBox Host-Only Ethernet Adapter` and reboot your local machine afterwards.
 3. Delete all `VirtualBox Host-Only Ethernet Adapter` and create one without a `dhcp-server` and with the `IPv4 192.168.56.1/24`.